Why are we doing a diary study?

 You and your friends may have recently completed some questionnaires for REACH.
 The information you give us is extremely useful, and helps us to understand young people’s mental health.
 But, there are also some important things that questionnaires can’t tell us, or aren’t very accurate at telling us.
 We believe that sometimes it’s quite hard to express some information in questionnaires, and we want to hear, in your words, what you are finding most difficult to deal with and what is making your life easier right now during this very difficult period of school closures and social isolation measures.

-In this part of the study, we’re going to ask you to complete a video diary to try to understand more about some of these things.
+In this part of the study, we’re going to ask you to complete a video, audio or written diary to try to understand more about some of these things.

 What will I be asked to do?

-If you take part, you will be asked to participate in making a video diary.
-We would like you to record yourself, talking for about 10 minutes (no more than 15 minutes) once every two weeks for two months, about what impact social distancing and school closures have impacted your wellbeing, and what is helping you to feel better about the situation you’re in.
-Video diary entries will be recorded on a free to download mobile app (Expiwell) which instantly sends the entries to us via a secure online platform that only research staff on the REACH project will have access to.
+If you take part, you will be asked to make a 5-minute video, audio and/or written diary entry once every week for two months, about what impact social distancing and school closures have impacted your wellbeing, and what is helping you to feel better about the situation you’re in.
+Diary entries will be recorded on a free to download mobile app (Expiwell) which instantly sends the entries to us via a secure online platform that only research staff on the REACH project will have access to.
 If you do not have a personal android phone to use for this part of the study, we will provide you with a lockable android phone during this period, which you can use solely for the purpose of recording your diaries.

 The types of questions that we would like you to answer each time you record an entry are: